How to Revoke Another Business’ Trade Mark for Non-Use So You Can Register Your Own

 If the Registrar decides that the ground of non-use applies only for some of the goods or services for which the third-party’s trade mark is registered, then the trade mark will only be partially revoked with regard to those goods or services.

-Should your business intend to appeal the Registrar’s decision, it will have to file the appeal with the High Court within 28 days of the decision.
+Should your business intend to appeal the Registrar’s decision, it will have to file the appeal with the General Division of the High Court within 28 days of the decision.

 Costs of the hearing are usually awarded to the winning party, and parties are encouraged to agree between themselves on the sum to be paid.
 However, if an agreement cannot be reached, the party entitled to costs may file a Bill of Cost Form within 1 month from the date of decision for a taxation hearing.
 A copy of the form should also be served on the other party at the same time.